TheShoutingParrot/eerawr/README.md

 eerawr is a program for the raspberry pi for reading data from and writing data to an AT28C256 eeprom. eerawr uses the [shiftr](https://github.com/TheShoutingParrot/shiftr) library for controlling the shift registers (for the ROM's address) and the [bcm2835](https://www.airspayce.com/mikem/bcm2835/) library for controlling the gpio pins.

-To use eerawr you must connect your raspberry pi's gpio pins to a 16(/15)-bit shift register or 2 8-bit shift registers that are connected to eachother, these shift registers must be connected to the ROMs address pins.
+To use eerawr you must connect your raspberry pi's gpio pins to a 16(/15)-bit shift register or 2 8-bit shift registers that are connected to eachother, these shift registers must be connected to the ROM's address pins.
 The gpios must also be directly connected to the ROMs I/O pins.
-The program's pins are se in the [include/eerawr.h](include/eerawr.h) header file.
+The program's pins are set in the [include/eerawr.h](include/eerawr.h) header file.

 ## Compilation and installation